Highlights of the CARES Act for Small Business Owners

 The Coronavirus Aid, Relief and Economic Security — the CARES Act — was signed into law on March 27, 2020.
 It provides assistance to small business owners who have been directly and indirectly affected by COVID-19.
 The assistance comes in various forms including loans, postponement of tax payments, expansion of unemployment and additional tax deductions.

 Your advisor is available to help you understand what provisions are most relevant to you and can help you understand how provisions from the act may relate to your financial situation.
-In summary, the bill provides relief for:
+Below are highlights of the Paycheck Protection Program and tax relief for employers.

 Paycheck Protection Program

-The law makes available nearly $349 billion in loans and grants to small businesses, with additional funding subsequently approved.
+The original CARES Act made available nearly $349 billion in loans and grants to small businesses with additional funding subsequently approved.
 The loans under this program will be backed with a 100% government guarantee.

 - Covered Loan Period – Retroactive to February 15, 2020, through June 30, 2020.